huggingface/transformers/docs/source/zh/perf_train_tpu_tf.md

 <Tip>

-**🤗Specific HuggingFace Tip🤗:** Our tokenizers and data collators have methods that can help you here.
+**🤗 Specific HuggingFace Tip 🤗:** Our tokenizers and data collators have methods that can help you here.
 You can use `padding="max_length"` or `padding="longest"` when calling tokenizers to get them to output padded data.
 Our tokenizers and data collators also have a `pad_to_multiple_of` argument that you can use to reduce the number of unique input shapes you see!

 </Tip>